dotnet/csharplang/proposals/data-classes.md

 One way to remove dependence on a constructor is simply not make the members `readonly` in metadata.
-The CLR treats `readonly` mostly as guidance -- it can easily be overriden using reflection anyway.
+The CLR treats `readonly` mostly as guidance -- it can easily be overridden using reflection anyway.
 Most of the safety of `readonly` members in C# is not provided by the runtime, but by C# safety rules.
 One way we could enforce compiler rules would be to generate public `get`-only properties and make the backing field public and mutable.
 Object